ajohnson7458/volante/README.md

       this.someMethod(arg);
     },
   },
-  props: {
-    // properties added to Spoke instance
-    // they are automatically updated when Hub distributes
-    // an 'ExampleSpoke.update' event (i.e. `${this.name}.update`)
-    someProp: true,
-    counter: 0,
-  },
-  data() { // as a function so it can be evaluated in context
+  data() { // private variables, as a function so it can be evaluated in context
     return {
-      // "private" data members for Spoke instance, not meant to be changed from
+      // initialize private data members for Spoke instance, not meant to be changed from
-      // outside the module but this is not enforced
+      // outside the module but this is not enforced by JS
       privData: [1,2,3],
     };
   },
   updated() {
     // called automatically after props are updated in response to the
-    // 'ExampleSpoke.update' event (see props)
+    // 'ExampleSpoke.update' event (see props) or config file this.someMethod(this.someProp);
-    this.someMethod(this.someProp);
   },
   methods: {
-    // methods are added to Spoke instance (watch for name collisions with props) someMethod(arg) {
+    // methods are added to Spoke instance (watch for name collisions with props/data/stats) someMethod(arg) {
       // do stuff
       this.someProp = arg;